TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglTypeScript/Index.rst

 =========================

 * TypeScript files should have the file ending :file:`.ts`

 * TypeScript files are located under :file:`<extension>/Resources/Private/TypeScript/`

 Format
 ======

-* use spaces, not TABs
+* Use spaces, not TABs.

-* indent with 2 spaces
+* Indent with 2 spaces.

 .. seealso::